 1) A digital roadmap

-AR/3D eCommerce has numerous distribution points, producing infinite opportunities for improving the purchasing journey for customers.
+Augmented reality in eCommerce has numerous distribution points, producing infinite opportunities for improving the purchasing journey for customers.
 Whether you’re beginning with social commerce via 3D ads on Facebook or using 3D and AR on your eCommerce website, having a roadmap is essential.
 From a strategic perspective, there are numerous moving parts, from 3D creative to execution, to testing and optimization programs, and so on.
 All of these have to be managed internally or via a technology partner.

 To identify which distribution channel makes sense for your business, start with your objectives.
 Are you interested in refining engagement, brand lift, or purchase intent?
 For better conversion, consider including more 3D and AR product experiences directly on your eCommerce product pages.